s-mikkilineni/s-mikkilineni.github.io/_pages/research.md

 **Research in Progress**

+[7] **Mikkilineni, S.**, Kim, J., & Lee, J. Is embodiment related to altruism?
+Role of immersive media technologies in elevating altruistic intentions toward individuals with bipolar disorder via multi-dimensional constructs of presence and empathy. [data collection stage]

-[8] Merill Jr, K., **Mikkilineni, S.**, & Denhert, M [tentative title].
-Application of EPPM to human-machine communication.
+[6] **Mikkilineni, S.**, Merill Jr, K., & Denhert, M [tentative title].
+Application of EPPM to human-machine communication. [proposal stage]

-[7] Merill Jr, K., **Mikkilineni, S.**, & Denhert, M [tentative title].
-Application of person-centeredness framework to human-machine communication.
+[5] Merill Jr, K., **Mikkilineni, S.**, & Denhert, M [tentative title].
+Application of person-centeredness framework to human-machine communication. [proposal stage]

-[6] **Mikkilineni, S.**, & Ki, EJ.
-[TITLE BLINDED]. [journal submission stage] - This manuscript examines the role of artificial intelligence-generated ads on heuristic processes and advertising-relavant outcomes.

-[5] **Mikkilineni, S.**, Lee, J., & Lee, J. [tentative title] Misinformation in the metaverse: The role of agency and natural conversations on perceptions of credibility. [data collection stage]
+[4] **Mikkilineni, S.**, Lee, J., & Lee, J. [tentative title] Misinformation in the metaverse: The role of agency and natural conversations on perceptions of credibility. [manuscript preparation stage]

-[4] Lee, J., & **Mikkilineni, S.** Are deepfakes more powerful in the metaverse?
+[3] Lee, J., & **Mikkilineni, S.** Are deepfakes more powerful in the metaverse?
 The role of social presence on deepfake processing. [manuscript writing stage]

-[3] **​Mikkilineni, S.** & Huang, M. What makes an Artificial Intelligence-Influencer persuasive?
+[2] **​Mikkilineni, S.** & Huang, M. What makes an Artificial Intelligence-Influencer persuasive?
 Effect of relational characteristics and influencer attributes on the perceptions of credibility and authenticity [manuscript writing stage]

-[2] **Mikkilineni, S.** Does virtual reality increase cognitive elaboration?
+[1] **Mikkilineni, S.** Does virtual reality increase cognitive elaboration?
 Examining the role of virtual reality in shaping political behaviour. [proposal stage]

-[1] **Mikkilineni, S.**, Kim, J., & Lee, J. Is embodiment related to altruism?
-Role of immersive media technologies in elevating altruistic intentions toward individuals with bipolar disorder via multi-dimensional constructs of presence and empathy. [proposal stage]

 **Peer-Reviewed Conference Presentations**

 [16] Lee, J, & **Mikkilineni, S** [_Accepted_]. _Social viewing deepfake in virtual environments: How social viewing deepfake affects misperception through perceived realism and attention allocation_.
 Paper to be presented at the annual conference of the International XR-Metaverse Conference, Busan, South Korea.

-[15] Kim, J., & **Mikkilineni, S.**. [_Accepted_]. _Enhancing hotel promotion effectiveness through virtual reality: Applying construal level theory to reduce psychological distance_.
-Paper to be presented at the annual conference of the American Association of Advertising, Portland, OR.
+[15] Kim, J., & **Mikkilineni, S.**.
+[2024]. _Enhancing hotel promotion effectiveness through virtual reality: Applying construal level theory to reduce psychological distance_.
+Paper presented at the annual conference of the American Association of Advertising, Portland, OR.

 [14] **Mikkilineni, S.**,* Huang, M.,*  Lee, J., & Duboise, M. (2023).
 [TITLE BLINDED FOR PEER-REVIEW AT A JOURNAL].
 Paper presented at the annual conference of the Association for Education in Journalism & Mass Communication, Washington, DC.